pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

   These variables will fill in any variables `((parameterized))` in config files that are not stored in Concourse's credential manager.

-### Config Promotion Example
+### Config promotion example

 In this example, we will be updating PKS from 1.3.8 to 1.4.3.
 We will start with updating this tile in our `sandbox` foundation and then promote the configuration to the `development` foundation.
-We assume that you are viewing this example from the root of the [Reference Pipeline Config Repo][ref-config-repo].
+We assume that you are viewing this example from the root of the [Platform Automation Reference Pipeline Configs repo](https://github.com/pivotal/docs-platform-automation-reference-pipeline-config).

 1. Update `download-product-pivnet/download-pks.yml`: